 - Monitor and iterate.
 Integration isn’t a one-time setup.
 Platforms update their APIs, teams change their workflows, and business requirements evolve.
 Build in regular reviews of your sync configurations to ensure they still align with how your teams actually work.

-Exalate supports Jira Cloud, ServiceNow, Zendesk, Salesforce, Azure DevOps (Cloud and Server), GitHub, Freshservice, Freshdesk, Asana, and custom REST API connectors for platforms not on that list.
+Exalate supports Jira Cloud, ServiceNow, Zendesk, Salesforce, Azure DevOps (Cloud and Server), GitHub, Freshservice, Freshdesk, Asana, and Jira Service Management.
+For platforms not on that list, it supports custom connectors via REST APIs.

 Frequently Asked Questions